2004 Roanoke tornado

-On July 13, 2004, a powerful F4 tornado formed outside of Roanoke, a small town in central Illinois.
+During the afternoon hours of July 13, 2004, a powerful F4 tornado formed outside of Roanoke, a small town in central Illinois.
 It is best known for the numerous videos and pictures taken of it as well as the complete destruction of the Parsons Manufacturing plant.
 Despite the damage, there were only three minor injuries and no fatalities.
 It was one of six tornadoes to touch down on July 13, 2004.

-Description
+Tornado summary

 On Tuesday, July 13, 2004, at about 2:30 p.m., a tornado with a maximum reported width of a 1/4 mi struck west of the village of Roanoke, damaging much of the area and cutting power to the main town of Roanoke for three days.
 Based on the extreme damage, the tornado was classified as a violent F4 on the Fujita scale by the National Weather Service.
 The tornado started approximately 1.8 mi north of Metamora, located 8 mi west of Roanoke, and lifted approximately 2.5 mi southeast of Roanoke.
 The tornado moved roughly southeasterly for a distance of 9.6 mi over about 25 minutes.

 Damage

-The worst damage occurred at the Parsons Company manufacturing plant, a parts supplier for Caterpillar Inc., which was leveled, losing its roof and outer walls.
+The worst damage occurred at the Parsons Company manufacturing plant, a parts' supplier for Caterpillar Inc., which was leveled, losing its roof and outer walls.
 Although about 140 people were inside the building when the tornado struck, there were no fatalities and only a few minor injuries.
 This was attributed to preparations made during the construction of the plant and spotter training given to some of the workers.
 Although no tornado sirens were heard at the plant before the tornado struck, an alarm sounded by one of the spotters allowed all the workers to move to storm shelters and ride out the storm.

 Large steel beams from the Parsons plant were blown approximately 3/4 mi away, and many of the employees' cars tossed into nearby cornfields.
 Three neighboring farmsteads were completely swept away, with only debris remaining in the basements.
 Trees were debarked, and farm machinery was thrown and mangled.